The 12 Best Restaurants in Old Town, Chicago

 1160 North Dearborn Street

 Chicago Q does barbecue like no one else in the Windy City.
-Using only the freshest, top-of-the-line ingredients smothered in delicious house-made rubs and sauces, this joint is some of the best southern cooking you’ll get north of Kentucky.
+Using only the freshest, top-of-the-line ingredients smothered in delicious house-made rubs and sauces, the Chicago Q is one of the best restaurants in Chicago.
+This joint offers the best southern cooking you’ll get north of Kentucky.
 When you stop by, be sure to to check out the bacon cheddar hush puppies – they’re a game changer.

 1516 North Wells Street

 Topo Gigio is a small piece of Italy located in the heart of Old Town Chicago.
-A local favorite for over 25 years, this homey hot-spot offers all of the classics and then some.
+A local favorite for over 25 years, this homey hot-spot is easily one of best Italian restaurants in Chicago.
+This Chicago restaurant offers all of the classics and then some.
 Looking for something extra decadent for dinner?
 Try the Filetto di Manzo al Barolo.

 1655 North Sedgwick Street